santerra505/docs/docs/develop/dapp/smart-contracts/unit-test/README.md

 # Getting Started

-To get started,
-complete each section listed below:
+To get started, complete each section in the order listed below:

  ```{toctree}
  :maxdepth: 2